homebridge/homebridge-plugin-template/README.md

 ## Publish Package

-When you are ready to publish your plugin to [npm](https://www.npmjs.com/) run:
+When you are ready to publish your plugin to [npm](https://www.npmjs.com/), make sure you have removed the `private` attribute from the [`package.json`](./package.json) file then run:

 ```
 npm publish
 ```

+If you are publishing a scoped plugin, i.e. `@username/homebridge-xxx` you will need to add `--access=public` to command the first time you publish.

+## Versioning Your Plugin

+Given a version number `MAJOR`.`MINOR`.`PATCH`, such as `1.4.3`, increment the:

+1. MAJOR version when you make breaking changes to your plugin,
+2. MINOR version when you add functionality in a backwards compatible manner, and
+3. PATCH version when you make backwards compatible bug fixes.